 The GTRC was not an anomaly, and African American communities are not the only ones establishing truth commissions.
 Native nations in the US have also established truth commissions.
 A notable example is that of the Maine Wabanaki State Child Welfare Truth & Reconciliation Commission (MWTRC) which began in 2012 and published its final report in 2015.
-The MWTRC examined US policy, the Indian Child Welfare Act of 1978, which removed native children from their homes and placed them with non-native families.
+The MWTRC examined US policy, the Indian Child Welfare Act of 1978, which removed Native children from their homes and placed them with non-native families (California, 2019).
 The MWTRC was the first state-wide initiative and the first to have US government support.
-Maine's governor and five Wabanaki chiefs signed the MWTRC's mandate sanctioning the commission.
-The MWTRC also had the precedent of the GTRC and the Truth and Reconciliation Commission of Canada (CTRC), which also examined the displacement of native children to residential schools and the abuses against children in them.
+Maine's governor and five Wabanaki chiefs signed the MWTRC's Mandate sanctioning the commission (California, 2019).
+The MWTRC also had the precedent of the GTRC and the Truth and Reconciliation Commission of Canada (CTRC), which also examined the displacement of Native children to residential schools and the abuses against children in them (California, 2019).
 The CTRC began in 2007 and lasted until 2015.
 The precedent of these TRCs garnered authority in the establishment of the MWTRC and successive truth commissions and projects.
-Other projects pursued by communities in the US include efforts in Rosewood, Florida: Mississippi; and Tulsa, Oklahoma.
-While not commissions proper, these projects show a growing effort by civil society for truth-telling and justice in the lead up to larger, even national, efforts in the wake of the M4BL.
-Truth commissions and projects in the US usually follow a period of community activism.
-Further, in the most recent period of activism in the US, the largest since the civil rights movement in the 1960s, truth and reconciliation have garnered national attention.
-These efforts culminated in legislation urging the establishment of a United States Commission on Truth, Racial Healing, and Transformation.
+Other projects pursued by communities in the US include efforts in Rosewood, Florida; Mississippi; and Tulsa, Oklahoma (Ladisch & Rocatello, 2019).
+While not commissions proper, these projects show a growing effort by civil society for truth-telling and justice in the lead up to larger, even national, efforts in the wake of the Movement for Black Lives.
+Truth commissions and projects in the US usually follow a period of community activism (Magarrell & Wesley, 2008).
+Further, in the most recent period of activism in the US, the largest since Civil Rights in the 1960s, truth and reconciliation have garnered national attention.
+These efforts culminated in legislation urging the establishment of a United States Commission on Truth, Racial Healing, and Transformation (H.Con.Res 19).
+This bill works in complement to HR 40 for the establishment of reparations in the US.